Mark Levin: 2020 election

 Following the 2020 presidential election, as all significant media organizations reported Joe Biden had won, Levin told his radio audience that the Democrats were "stealing the election".
 He insisted on Twitter to his 2.4 million followers: "there's lots of evidence of voter fraud and election screw-ups."
 On the same platform, on November 5, Levin called on Republican-controlled state legislatures to disregard the results of the 2020 election and send electors to the Electoral College who would vote for Trump.
 The suggestion was retweeted by Donald Trump Jr.

 He praised Sidney Powell, a member of Trump's legal team, for what he considered to be her patriotism after she promoted conspiracy theories about the 2020 election and sought to overturn election results.
 He frequently had guests on his show who led the audience to think Joe Biden's win in the presidential election could be overturned.

 On January 5, 2021, Levin insisted Congress's imminent counting of the Electoral College votes was an act of "tyranny" because of the supposed fraud.
 He told his listeners, "If we don't fight on Jan.
 6 on the floor of the Senate and the House... then we are done."
 Following the next day's storming of the Capitol in Washington, he continued in the same vein.
 "It appears nothing has changed in 24 hours...
 Not a damn thing.
 The never-Trumpers, the RINOs, the media — same damn thing," although he was critical of the rioters.
 Meanwhile, on the same day as the riot, Cumulus Media circulated a memo instructing its presenters, a roster which includes Levin, to cease implying the 2020 presidential election was stolen or face the end of the right to broadcast via Cumulus.

 COVID-19 pandemic

 During the COVID-19 pandemic, Levin downplayed the threat of the virus, arguing that the media was overreacting and that the death toll from the flu was higher than the coronavirus.

-Russia-Ukraine War
+Russo-Ukrainian War

 Following the 2022 Russian invasion of Ukraine, Levin has supported Ukraine, saying that if Russia defeated Ukraine, Vladimir Putin would take further aggressive action.
-He also criticized the Joe Biden administration for its response, which he considered to be lacking, and the isolationists and the "Putin wings" of the media, Democratic Party and the Republican Party, also called for the US to arm Taiwan to defend themselves from the Communist China and call off the negotiations with Iran.
+He also criticized the Joe Biden administration for its response, which he considered to be lacking, and the isolationists and the "Putin wings" of the media, Democratic Party and the Republican Party.
+He also called for the US to arm Taiwan to defend themselves from China and call off the negotiations with Iran.